 A Red-necked Stint peers through dry grasses at Nome.
 Photo: Gary Rosenberg

-We’ll continue on to Nome where rolling tundra, rich in ptarmigans, skuas, and shorebirds, merges with rugged mountains and rushing streams, home to singing Bluethroats and Arctic Warblers, and nesting Gyrfalcons, and the adjacent Bering Sea coast with the likes of Arctic Skua and Aleutian Tern.
+Alaska is a spectacular state with stunning snow-covered peaks rising out of flower-laden tundra and vast glaciers flowing into forest-lined fjords, and June is a wonderful month to search for the state’s special birds.
+We’ll begin in Nome where rolling tundra, rich in ptarmigans, skuas, and waders, merges with rugged mountains and rushing streams, home to singing Bluethroats and Arctic Warblers and nesting Gyrfalcons, and the adjacent Bering Sea coast with the likes of Black-throated Diver and Aleutian Tern.
+The second leg of the tour will take in the interior of the state, and Denali National Park, where the breathtaking immensity of Mt.
+McKinley and the Alaska Range will provide a splendid backdrop as we watch for Grizzly Bear and several species of birds more common in the forested interior of the state such as Northern Hawk-Owl, American Three-toed Woodpecker, White-winged Crossbill, the scarce Smith’s Longspur and elegant Bohemian Waxwing.
 Around the city of Anchorage we’ll look for Boreal Chickadee and Spruce Grouse in well-forested city parks, Hudsonian Godwit and a range of breeding waterfowl along the shore of Cook Inlet, and American Dipper along Fish Creek.
 We’ll conclude on the Kenai Peninsula and Resurrection Bay with more magnificent scenery and impressive displays of marine birds and mammals, including a boat trip out into the Kenai Fjords where we should see calving glaciers and Kittlitz’s Murrelets.

 Days 2-3: We depart very early for a flight to the Pribilof islands and the village of St. Paul on the morning of Day 2.
 Here we’ll have ample time to discover the richness of a Bering Sea seabird colony.
 The auk family is thought to have evolved in this region, and looking at the thousands of Common and Brunnich’s Guillemots, Horned and Tufted Puffins, and Parakeet, Crested, and Least Auklets, one has little trouble believing the theory.
 Add in Northern Fulmar, Red-faced Cormorant, and the near-endemic Red-legged Kittiwake, and the sum is an extraordinary display.
 Often these nesting seabirds are on ledges just a few yards away, offering superb opportunities for photography.

 Our visit to St. Paul will concentrate on nesting species, but in early to mid-June we can also hope for late migrants and perhaps a rarity or two.
-Our previous tours to St. Paul at this season have recorded White-tailed Eagle, Common Pochard, Red-necked Stint, Common Snipe, Wood Sandpiper, Common and Oriental Cuckoos, Pacific Swift, Eyebrowed Thrush, Olive-backed Pipit, Grey Wagtail, Siberian Rubythroat and Hawfinch.
+Our previous tours to St. Paul at this season have recorded White-tailed Eagle, Common Pochard, Red-necked Stint, Common Snipe, Wood and Terek Sandpipers, Common and Oriental Cuckoos, Pacific Swift, Eyebrowed Thrush, Olive-backed Pipit, Grey Wagtail, Siberian Rubythroat and Hawfinch.
 In addition to the birds, Saint Paul Island hosts the world’s largest colony of Northern Fur Seals which are easily viewed from hides, and very tame Arctic Foxes.
 Nights in St. Paul.

 Day 16: Those of us continuing to Barrow will connect to a flight arriving in Barrow in the evening.
 Night in Barrow.